 Throughout, I have demonstrated that the Rices blend notions from literary criticism and scholarship into their fictional narratives to tackle pejorative representation of Cleopatra in literature and culture, from Plutarch to the present.
 Shakespeare is included rather more approvingly than that biographer or stage productions.
-On occasion he is invoked through a direct reference, but more usually through the characterisations.
+On occasion he is invoked through a direct reference, but more usually through the Rices’ characterisations of the historical personalities.
 They also engage with Shakespeare indirectly by referencing his creative legacies such as Aida.
-Their apparent critical engagement is discernible in spite of Anne Rice’s avowed personal disenchantment with the emphasis placed on literary criticism during her time as a doctoral student at the University of California, Berkley: ‘I wanted to be a writer, not a literature student’, something similarly borne out in her son’s junking two programmes of study in favour of honing his craft as, at first a screenwriter.
-Given their emphasis on the craft of writing, constructed in opposition to literary criticism I want to conclude by considering some ways in which they enact metafictional writing.
+Their apparent critical engagement is discernible in spite of Anne Rice’s avowed personal disenchantment with the emphasis placed on literary criticism during her time as a doctoral student at the University of California, Berkeley: ‘I wanted to be a writer, not a literature student’, something similarly borne out in her son’s junking two programmes of study in favour of honing his craft as, at first, a screenwriter.
+Given their emphasis on the craft of writing, constructed in opposition to literary criticism, I want to conclude by considering some ways in which they enact metafictional writing.
 That is, fiction which purposefully reminds the reader of its own constructedness or literariness.
 True to her naming for the female oracles of ancient Greece and Rome, Sybil Parker seems to be an autobiographical mouthpiece for the Rices.
 She declares of her Egyptian novels that ‘being freed from the burden of historical accuracy has allowed her to let her own childhood dreams of Egypt … reign as queen over her creative process’.
 The Rices remind their readers of their own poetic license.
 In doing so, they problematize their endeavour to rehabilitate Cleopatra by reminding readers that they are adding yet another fictional representation to the existing mass.
 This metafictional moment ties the Rices back specifically to Shakespeare’s Cleopatra, the iconic metatheatricality of that play, and establishes their shared concern with reputation and misrepresentation in his queen’s declaration that:

-saucy lictors Will catch at us, like strumpets; and scald rhymers Ballad us out o tune: the quick comedians Extemporally will stage us, and present Our Alexandrian revels; Antony Shall be brought drunken forth, and I shall see Some squeaking Cleopatra boy my greatness I the posture of a whore.
+saucy lictors Will catch at us, like strumpets; and scald rhymers Ballad us out o’ tune: the quick comedians Extemporally will stage us, and present Our Alexandrian revels; Antony Shall be brought drunken forth, and I shall see Some squeaking Cleopatra boy my greatness I’ the posture of a whore.
 (5.2.213-20)